DizNicolasAmor/interviews-practice/DATA-STRUCTURES.md

 ### 15 What is breadth-first search (BFS) algorithm?

 It is an algorithm used to traverse or search tree or graph data structures.
 It starts at a designated node and explores all neighbor nodes at the current depth before moving to the next depth level.
 This approach is implemented using a queue data structure and ensures that nodes are visited in increasing order of distance from the starting node.
-BFS is often used in finding the shortest path, network analysis, and puzzle-solving problems.

 ### 16 When would you use BFS?

-complete
+BFS is often used in finding the shortest path, network analysis, and puzzle-solving problems.

 ### 17 How to implement a stack using an array?